 If you are harmed by the creditor’s violation of the ECOA, you may sue the creditor.
 If you are successful, the court may award regular damages, up to $10,000 in punitive damages, and attorneys’ fees.
 If the credit discrimination relates to housing, you can bring a lawsuit based on violations of the FHA, which also provides for damages and attorneys’ fees if you win.
 Because the defendant has to pay your attorneys’ fees if you win, attorneys specializing in credit discrimination lawsuits are sometimes willing to take your case without charging you fees up front if they think you have a good chance of winning.
 So, if you believe your rights have been violated under the ECOA or FHA, consider talking to a consumer protection attorney.

-You may also complain to the creditor, your state attorney general, the Consumer Financial Protection Bureau at www.consumerfinance.gov (for financial institutions) or the Federal Trade Commission at www.ftc.gov (for creditors that are not financial institutions, like car dealers).
-If the discrimination is related to housing, contact the Department of Housing and Urban Development at 800-669-9777 or file a complaint online at www.hud.gov.
+You may also complain to the creditor, your state attorney general, the Consumer Financial Protection Bureau (for financial institutions) or the Federal Trade Commission (for creditors that are not financial institutions, like car dealers).
+If the discrimination is related to housing, contact the Department of Housing and Urban Development at 800-669-9777 or file a complaint at HUD.gov.